Staff & Associates

-NPCC / PCI Director of Research and Development
+NPCC / KTD Director of Research and Development

 Special Projects Manager

-Sarah began working for PCI / NPCC in 2007.
-She was most recently a Research Assistant with the Department of Health Promotion and Sports Medicine at Oregon Health and Sciences University.
+Sarah began working for KTD / NPCC in 2007.
+She was previously a Research Assistant with the Department of Health Promotion and Sports Medicine at Oregon Health and Sciences University.
 From 2002-2006 Sarah taught writing at the University of Arizona where she also received her MFA in Creative Writing.
 She graduated cum laude from Vassar College in 2001 and was a Fulbright Scholar in Germany, where she taught English to elementary and secondary level students.